SmokinCaterpillar/pypet/doc/source/cookbook/brian.rst

         - `current_subrun`

-            :class:`~pypet.brian.parameter.BrianDurationParameter` specifying the very next
+            :class:`~pypet.brian.parameter.BrianParameter` specifying the very next
             *subrun* to be simulated.
 See next section for *subruns*.

         - `subrun_list`

-            List of :class:`~pypet.brian.parameter.BrianDurationParameter` objects that are to be simulated after the current *subrun*.
+            List of :class:`~pypet.brian.parameter.BrianParameter` objects that are to be simulated after the current *subrun*.

         - `network_dict`